 Focus Your SEO-Related Discussions on People, Not Techniques

 So how can we refocus the conversation among our cross-functional teams and improve the outcomes of our digital marketing projects?
 Start by centering the conversation around your combined goal of reaching people — your current and potential customers.

-Last week, I was able to share my perspective on SEO’s value to our writing team at Brandpoint (you can view the presentation here).
-Sure, we focused a bit on techniques for writing for SEO, but I had a hunch that our team was coming into the conversation with scars from previous talks or articles on SEO, and I wanted to bridge the gap between their world and search engines.
+When leading a conversation around SEO, make sure to bridge the gap between search engines and the world that creators work in.
+Mention techniques for writing for SEO, but then turn the conversation over to people.
 In order to tell a story, the writers start by defining who their audience is, determining the best tone to get their message across, and framing a clear takeaway at the end.
 Therefore, writers may feel a disconnect between writing for people and writing for SEO.
 But, if we focus the SEO conversation on people, there are clear similarities between SEO and a writer’s goals and processes.
 For example, from a search engine perspective, Google puts effort into understanding and anticipating a person’s search intent — what they really mean or hope to find when typing their search term — and whether a given article can meet those needs.

 How to Start a Different Conversation About SEO

 Consider these tips when switching the conversation from SEO tactics to benefits:

 1. Focus on SEO’s value in building trust with your audience